Skip to content

 Solution

-Rather than force the system into a read-only mode, RaspAP has an alternative "minimal write mode" that substantially reduces the risk of SD card corruption and also helps to extend the card's lifespan.
+Rather than force the system into a read-only mode, RaspAP has an alternative minimal write mode that substantially reduces the risk of SD card corruption and also helps to extend the card's lifespan.

 This solution involves moving logging, cache and temporary data to a RAM-based file system.
 The default system log processor rsyslog is replaced with an in-memory logger and several log-related services are disabled.
 The tmpfs filesystem is used for most processes that require write access, such as sessions used by php-cgi, as well as paths for transient and cache data including /var/cache and /var/tmp.